DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-8. Click on "Object" in the Properties settings.
+8. Click "Object" in the Properties settings.

 <br>
    <br>